hknutzen/Netspoc/language.markdown

 ### Access lists at crypto tunnels

-For ASA,VPN devices, filtering of incoming traffic of crypto tunnels is done with a per vpn-filter.
-Use attribute `no_crypto_filter` to enable "no sysopt connection permit-vpn" which switches to filter the VPN traffic at the interface ACL.
-This attribute must be activated, if statefull filtering is needed.
+For devices of type `ASA` or `ASA,VPN`, incoming traffic of crypto tunnels is filtered at interface ACL.
+Netspoc uses "no sysopt connection permit-vpn" to enable filtering of VPN traffic at interface ACL.

 For IOS routers from version 12.3(8)T up, a separate access-list is used for filtering incoming traffic of crypto tunnels.
 Use